Mahigujjula/CODTECH-INTERNSHIP-task1/README.md

 TECHNOLOGIES USED :
 To develop a comprehensive e-commerce website or mobile application, the following technologies can be used:

-1. *Front-End*: HTML, CSS, JavaScript, and frameworks like React, Angular, or Vue.js for building responsive and interactive user interfaces.
+1. Front-End: HTML, CSS, JavaScript, and frameworks like React, Angular, or Vue.js for building responsive and interactive user interfaces.
-2. *Back-End*: Node.js, Django, Ruby on Rails, or ASP.NET for server-side logic and database interactions.
+2. Back-End: Node.js, Django, Ruby on Rails, or ASP.NET for server-side logic and database interactions.
-3. *Database*: SQL databases like MySQL or PostgreSQL, or NoSQL databases like MongoDB for storing product, user, and order data.
+3. Database: SQL databases like MySQL or PostgreSQL, or NoSQL databases like MongoDB for storing product, user, and order data.
-4. *Payment Integration*: Payment gateways like Stripe, PayPal, or Square for handling secure transactions.
+4. Payment Integration: Payment gateways like Stripe, PayPal, or Square for handling secure transactions.
-5. *Hosting and Deployment*: Cloud services such as AWS, Google Cloud, or Azure for scalable hosting and deployment.
+5. Hosting and Deployment: Cloud services such as AWS, Google Cloud, or Azure for scalable hosting and deployment.
-6. *Security*: SSL/TLS for secure data transmission, and practices like data encryption and secure authentication methods for user protection.
+6. Security: SSL/TLS for secure data transmission, and practices like data encryption and secure authentication methods for user protection.